Heisman Trophy Odds for the 2026-27 Season

 💭 How the Heisman Trophy Winner is Decided

 A thorough voting process goes into deciding the Heisman trophy winner.
 This mainly involved media members, former winners and a fan vote.
-Each voter ranks three players with points associated with each position (3 points for 1st, 2 points for 2nd, 1 point for 3rd).
+Each voter ranks three players with points associated with each position (three points for first, two points for second, one point for third).
 When the vote is tallied, the player with the highest number of points wins.

 Overall, the pool is made up of around 870 media members and 57 former Heisman winners, with one fan vote.
 After the initial count, four finalists are decided before the final, with the highest vote total candidate being awarded the trophy.